CSCDP/referral-partner-analysis/README.md

 Once that is done, open the referral-partner-analysis notebook and follow the steps detailed below:
 1. **Input required**: define the filepaths to the log and to the folder in which the output of the analysis will be downloaded
-2. **Input required**: define the date at which the report should end and the analysis window (in months)
+2. **Input required**: define the date at which the report should end and the analysis window (in months - we suggest at least 12 months)
 3. Run the rest of the notebook
 4. Find the resulting Excel spreadsheet in your output folder